 There's a very Vancouver-vibe to South Main that makes it a great destination for visitors.
 Along with several of Main Street's best restaurants and nightlife (see below), this area is one of the Top 10 Places to Shop in Vancouver.
-Along with home decor shops and antiques, there's boutique Canadian fashion (Twigg&Hottie for women, Eugene Choo for men and women) and curio shops, like the locally-famous Front & Company.
+Along with home decor shops and antiques, there's boutique Canadian fashion such as Eugene Choo for men and women, and curio shops, like the locally-famous Front & Company.

 05 of 07

 These are some highlights for Main Street dining, arranged from north to south: